p91g/patrick-moore.github.io/_posts/2023-10-01-blog-post-data_science_bikeshare.md

 **Stage 1**:
 Generate statistical models to **understand relationships**.
-Supported by machine learning and statistical models to make **predictions**
+Supported by machine learning and statistical models to make **predictions** for potential locations.

 ![image](https://github.com/p91g/patrick-moore.github.io/assets/93223269/6d72e701-21f3-4818-a977-a249a2d39ced)